Leepa-Rattner Museum of Art: History

 R. Lynn Whitelaw served as the museum's first director.
-He was succeeded by Victoria Cooke in 2011, Ann Larsen in 2013, and Dr. Teresa Wilkins in 2019.
+He was succeeded by Victoria Cooke in 2011, Ann Larsen in 2013, Dr. Teresa Wilkins in 2019, and Christine Renc-Carter in 2022.

 Collection

 The museum's 20th-century collection is made up of art from the estate of Abraham Rattner, donated by Allen and Isabelle Leepa, along with a collection of over 2,000 words of art by Rattner, Leepa, and Gentle which the Leepas had previously donated to the Tampa Museum of Art in 1997 and which the Tampa museum donated to the Leepa-Rattner Museum before the latter's opening.
 Rattner's retrospective works account for over 60% of the collection, including lithographs, tapestries, sculptures, clay works, paintings, and stained glass.
 Works by Pablo Picasso, Henry Moore, Marc Chagall, Max Ernst, and others are kept in storage and exhibited from time to time.

 Architecture

 The museum was designed by Tampa architect Edward C. Hoffman Jr. and built by Creative Contractors, Inc. The interior of the museum resembles the bow of a ship, created by the effect of large skylights that sweep towards the rafters of the building.
 This image pays tribute to Tarpon Springs' fishing and sponge harvesting industries.

 The 53,000 sqft complex consists of three buildings in one – the museum, the Ellis Foundation Art Education Center, and the Michael M. Bennett Library – designed in such a way that the buildings appear as if they are pressed together.
 The Tampa Bay chapter of the American Institute of Architects presented the 2002 H. Dean Rowe FAIA Award of Excellence to Hoffman Architects for the museum design.
 On April 18, 2012, the American Institute of Architects' Florida Chapter placed the museum building on its list, "Florida Architecture: 100 Years.
 100 Places."